autoplot/documentation/javadoc/org/autoplot/jythonsupport/JythonOps.md

 findJavaPathRoots( org.das2.util.filesystem.FileSystem destDir ) &rarr; List

 search the folder for the names of packages.
-This could trivially return "edu", but instead navigate to find a more precise name, or names.
+This could trivially return "org", but instead navigate to find a more precise name, or names like "org.autoplot" and "org.das2".
+Note this is a bit like a recursive find command, but note that some Java assumptions like classnames being capitalized and packages being lower case are encoded.

 ### Parameters:
-destDir - a FileSystem
+destDir - root to start the search.

 ### Returns:
 list of packages.
+### See Also:
+<a href='#addToSearchPath'>addToSearchPath(org.python.core.PyList, java.lang.String, org.das2.util.monitor.ProgressMonitor)</a> <br>

 <a href="https://github.com/autoplot/dev/search?q=findJavaPathRoots&unscoped_q=findJavaPathRoots">[search for examples]</a>
 <a href="https://github.com/autoplot/documentation/blob/master/javadoc/index-all.md">[return to index]</a>